couturecraigj/censor-free/README.md

 <!-- markdownlint-enable -->

 I am not alone in hating that people are being censored just because they have a certain point of view.
+Also, we all hate that a certain social network gave away what should have been private data to certain groups.
+Lets also not forget that we want to have an open and free internet.

 ## TODOs